CS-Coder/MeanBot/README.md

 # MeanBot
-A multi-agent, text based survival ml environment
+A multi-agent, text based ml environment foucased on emulating freindships and more complicated social cycles
+# Usage